The flexible way to pay for college

 - Choice of three repayment options.
 Pay just $25 each month2 or pay the interest while you're in school.
 You can also defer your payments until after you graduate1.

 - No origination fee.

-- Borrow up to 100% of your school-certified cost of attendance3.
+- Borrow up to 100% of the school-certified cost of attendance3.

 - Ability to lower your interest rate by making scheduled monthly payments by automatic debit4.

 - After graduation a borrower may apply for their cosigner to be released from the loan once they have made 12 consecutive, on-time principal and interest payments and meet certain credit requirements5.